utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 Erase Memory Physical Sector
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Ideally argument 1 (address in bytes) should be specified as aligned to a 4 kB boundary, but it will work nonetheless.

 The satellite erases one sector (4 kB) of the flash memory (sets every byte to 0xFF, i.e. all 1's).
 This will happen for the 4 kB sector that includes the specified address, aligned to a 4 kB boundary.

 Collect Block
 ^^^^^^^^^^^^^

+(TODO - argument for auto/manual scheduling?)

 Triggers data collection of a block and writes it to flash memory on OBC.
 Note that this does not send any data back to ground - see "read memory block" command.